Wincewind/WorkTimeManagementApp/README.md

   done tasks towards a customer's projects.
   - [x] Users see only their tasks on the home page view.
   - [x] Developers can only modify their own tasks.
-- [ ] Statistical view where users can query for customer and project details from specific period of time.
+- [x] Statistical view where users can query for customer and project details from specific period of time.
+  - [x] Tasks can be filtered/searched using customers, projects and a date range.
+  - [x] Managers can see everyone's tasks, but those without the access level can only see their own tasks.
 - [x] The type of the work has a specific cost allocated to it.
   - [ ] senior developer modifier to this cost.
   - [ ] This cost will affect the invoicing for that project's customer.